Underwater acoustic communication: JANUS

 This Emergency Position and Status Message (Class ID 0 Application 3 Plug-in) message shows a Portuguese submarine at 38.386547 latitude -9.055858 longitude at a depth of 16 meters.
-It is moving north at 1.4 meters per second, and has 43 survivors on board and shows the environmental conditions.
+It is moving north at 1.4 knots, and has 43 survivors on board and shows the environmental conditions.

 Underwater messaging

 Commercial hardware products have been designed to enable two-way underwater messaging between scuba divers.
 These support sending from a list of pre-defined messages from a dive computer using acoustic communication.

 Research efforts have also explored the use of smartphones in water-proof cases for underwater communication, using acoustic modem hardware as phone attachments as well as using a software app without any additional hardware.
 The Android software app, AquaApp, from University of Washington uses the microphones and speakers on existing smartphones and smart watches to enable underwater acoustic communication.
 It had been tested to send digital messages using smartphones between divers at distances of up to 100 m.